Flathead catfish: Distribution and habitat

 The native range of the flathead catfish includes a broad area west of the Appalachian Mountains encompassing large rivers of the Mississippi, Missouri, and Ohio basins.
 The range extends as far north as Canada, as far west as Texas, and south to the Gulf of Mexico including northeastern Mexico.

 The flathead catfish cannot live in full-strength seawater (which is about 35 parts per thousand or about 35 grams of salt per liter of water), but it can survive in 10 ppt for a while and thrive in up to about 5 ppt.

+Flathead catfish are a benthic fish species meaning they are a fish which prefers to lay on the bottom of a body of water.
+These catfish prefer medium to large sized rivers with relatively warm water and stable slow moving currents.
+Flathead catfish prefer habitats with vertical banks, meaning the bank of land slightly overhangs the water and an area with fallen trees or woody debris.
+Specifically, these catfish prefer a woody debris depth of at least 3 m and a diameter of woody debris of at least 3 m to provide cover.
+Flathead catfish tend to have a home range of less than 2 km, this means that they are a non-migratory species of fish.